+44 1420 473 645

 Frequently Asked Questions

-At Kea-Flex, we regularly use nitrile rubber (NBR) in our moulding processes because of its excellent resistance to oils, fuels, and many chemicals.
+At Kea-Flex, we regularly use nitrile rubber (NBR) due to its excellent resistance to oils, fuels, and many chemicals.
 This makes it a highly versatile material, ideal for a wide range of industries and applications.

-One of the most common uses for our moulded nitrile rubber components is in seals and gaskets, including O-rings and hydraulic seals.
-These parts are widely used in engines, fuel systems, and hydraulic equipment, where they provide reliable sealing performance, even in demanding environments.
+One of the most common uses is in seals and gaskets, including O-rings and hydraulic seals.
+These components are widely used in engines, fuel systems, and hydraulic equipment, where they provide reliable sealing in demanding conditions.

 Yes, nitrile rubber (NBR) can be overmoulded with other materials, and at Kea-Flex, we have the expertise to support projects where overmoulding may be required.
 Overmoulding involves bonding nitrile rubber to a second material such as metal, plastic, or another elastomer to form a single, integrated component with enhanced functionality.